jrieker/CardGamesSolution/README.md

 - The frontend is built with React and displays the game board, cards, and controls
 - The backend is written in C# and handles all game logic, like validating moves, drawing cards, and tracking game state
+- The UI updates automatically after every move using the game state sent from the backend

 ### Cards are organized into four main areas: